Fred. Olsen Express: History

 The route between La Gomera and Tenerife initially operated three times a day in each direction and took 80 minutes, and was capable of handling 400 passengers and around 60 cars.
-Within six months of the route opening, 100,000 people had used the crossing, a figure that far exceeded expectations.
 As a gesture of goodwill a free coach was provided from Los Cristianos in the South of Tenerife to the capital Santa Cruz de Tenerife.
 Five years after the launch of the service a new larger and faster ferry was added, the Bonanza.
 The ship had previously been served with the company in Northern Europe, but was transferred to the Gomera route.
 Then again in 1989 still trading as Ferry Gomera the company introduced a route from Los Cristianos to San Sebastian de La Gomera using a ferry named the SES Sant’ Agata (later the Gomera Express) which was promoted as "fast and comfortable".
 The crossing took only 35 minutes.
 Also in 1989 a route was established between Playa Blanca, Lanzarote and Corralejo, Fuerteventura which was operated by the ferry Betancuria.

-By 1990 Ferry Gomera had made 29,095 ferry crossings and travelled 1,163,800 kilometres (625,542 miles or 29 trips around the world).
-The total number of vehicles carried was nearly 722,200,00.
 The route had also carried nearly 900 patients as well as 20 additional critical emergency crossings.
 In 1994 Fred.
 Olsen signed a deal with the Canarian Postal Service to offer an on-board post office on board the Benchijigua Express.
 A fourth daily service was also added.
 The year 2000 saw the entry of the Benchijigua Express on the Gomera route.
 In 2005, a brand new trimaran, also named Benchijigua Express entered service on the Tenerife to La Gomera and Tenerife to La Palma route.
 The old Benchijigua Express was renamed Bentago Express and placed on the Santa Cruz de Tenerife to Gran Canaria route.